Mohammed G A Al Maadheed: Career

-Dr Al Maadheed is an international thought leader in Sports Medicine and anti-doping fields.
+Al Maadheed is an international thought leader in Sports Medicine and anti-doping fields.
 He established the first National Sports Medicine Centre in Qatar in 1992.
 He was instrumental in transforming the Vision for a comprehensive Sports Medicine facility into a new state-of-the-art and purpose-built Orthopedic and Sports Medicine Hospital as Director General of Aspetar (2003-2012).
 Aspetar attained international recognition when it was accredited as a FIFA Medical Centre of Excellence in 2009 and expanded its reach nationally into the Clubs and Federations of Qatar through the innovative National Sports Medicine Programme.
-Dr Al Maadheed was also Chairman of the Aspire Zone Research Committee.
+Al Maadheed was also chairman of the Aspire Zone Research Committee.

-Dr Al Maadheed established and chaired the Qatar National Anti-doping Commission (2005-2008).
+Al Maadheed established and chaired the Qatar National Anti-doping Commission (2005-2008).
 He was the director general and project director of the Anti-doping Lab Qatar which was inaugurated in December 2012, and continues to provide stewardship as the chairman of the Board of Trustees and has been accredited by WADA in August 2015.

 In the international sports medicine scene, he is a member on the FIFA Medical Committee (since 2009) and served as deputy chairman for the Asian Football Confederation (AFC) Medical Committee (2011 - 2015).

-Dr Al Maadheed is also the director general and project director of a new ‘greenfield’ state-of-the-art medical facility for addiction treatment and rehabilitation in Qatar (since 2010).
+Al Maadheed is also the director general and project director of a new ‘greenfield’ state-of-the-art medical facility for addiction treatment and rehabilitation in Qatar (since 2010).

-Dr Al Maadheed was tasked to lead the Trauma and Mass Casualty Hospital Project and he served as the Director General of this project (2012-2015).
+Al Maadheed was tasked to lead the Trauma and Mass Casualty Hospital Project and he served as the Director General of this project (2012-2015).

-Dr Al Maadheed served as the Chairman of the International Advisory Board for Epidemiological Studies for RASAD.
-Dr Al Maadheed established RASAD as a commercial entity with contracts signed with Rome City Council, FASI and Harmoni.
+Al Maadheed served as the Chairman of the International Advisory Board for Epidemiological Studies for RASAD.
+Al Maadheed established RASAD as a commercial entity with contracts signed with Rome City Council, FASI and Harmoni.
 RASAD has been recognized as the first ‘Made-in-Qatar’ technology solution in domain outside of energy to be successfully commercialized internationally.

 Humanitarian work

-Dr Al Maadheed is active in the humanitarian fields and social missions.
+Al Maadheed is active in the humanitarian fields and social missions.
 He is now President of the Qatar Red Crescent (QRC), and started his journey as its Secretary General (2000-2008).
 The QRC is an organisation providing relief to over 40 countries.
 He was elected and served as the vice-president of the International Federation of the Red Cross and Red Crescent for Asia (2009-2013).
 He was the Chair of the ‘Board Priorities Oversight Group’ for the International Federation of Red Cross and Red Crescent (2012-2013).
 He was board member of the Human Rights Commission of Qatar (2007-2011).
 He is also board member for Qatar International Development Fund and Qatar Fund for Social, Humanitarian & Sport Development and is on the World Economic for Middle East (since 2011).

-Dr Al Maadheed speaks frequently internationally on different humanitarian issues and has been honoured by numerous organisations worldwide.
+Al Maadheed speaks frequently internationally on different humanitarian issues and has been honoured by numerous organisations worldwide.
 He has also authored multiple articles and papers and has written and published on the subject of human dignity and other humanitarian issues.